hpcleuven/VscDocumentation/source/leuven/lecturer_s_procedure_to_request_student_accounts_ku_leuven_uhasselt.rst

 #.
 In case your workflow requires extra access to the cluster with other applications (such as NX,
    FileZilla, etc.) the students need to :ref:`generate private-public key pair <generic access procedure>`, and add the public key it to their VSC account via the `VSC account page`_.
+Then, the students need to :ref:`configure NoMachine client <NX start guide>` to use NX, and/or :ref:`configure FileZilla <_FileZilla>` for the file transfer
 #.
 If you are not using Open OnDemand, make sure that the software to connect to the cluster
    (Putty, MobaXterm, Xming, FileZilla, NX) is available in the PC-class that will be used during the course.
 For KU Leuven courses, please follow the procedure at